 - Several digital I/O bus systems like ASi Bus

-System design more than ever is done by asking even more question on what is required when installing a PLC system.
+System design, more than ever, is done by asking even more questions about what is required when installing a PLC system.

-- Number of input signals?
+- The number of input signals?
 Voltage levels?
 (Discrete on/off inputs.)

-- Number of analog input signals?
-Voltage and/or Current levels?
+- The number of analog input signals?
+Voltage and Current levels?

-- Number of analog output signals?
-Voltage and/or Current levels?
+- The number of analog output signals?
+Voltage and Current levels?

-- Operator Interface required?
-HMI – Human Machine Interface – This is now a touch or function key LCD or LED screen.
+- Is an operator Interface required?
+HMI – Human Machine Interface – This is a touch or functions key LCD or LED screen.

-- Drives / Motors – What are you connecting to and the communication system required?
+- Drives / Motors – What are you connecting to, and what is the communication system required?

 - Computer network – Will this join your computer network?
 What is the connection cable and communication protocol?

 - Do you need data displayed and controlled on a remote device such as a tablet or phone?